BrandonMorr/islandora_gmap/README.md

 Facilitates the rendering of maps using the Google Maps JS API, v3.

-This module does not do anything on its own, but defines multiple hooks for modules to provide GeoJSON data or coordinates to KML documents.
-A couple submodules which may be of interest:
+This module does not do anything on its own, but defines multiple hooks which modules might implement to provide GeoJSON data or KML documents to be rendered on a map.
+There are a couple of submodules implementing these hooks which may be of interest:

 * [scrape_mods_to_gmap](https://github.com/discoverygarden/islandora_gmap/tree/7.x/modules/scrape_mods_to_gmap), to scrape data from MODS datastreams
 * [kml_datastream_scrape](https://github.com/discoverygarden/islandora_gmap/tree/7.x/modules/kml_datastream_scrape), to scrape accessible KML datastreams to be rendered